20th April 2020

 What is the High Sheriff and what is the role?

 The High Sheriff of Surrey is appointed by the Sovereign to hold office for one year.
-Three names are submitted to The Queen each March.
-In a ceremony that follows centuries of tradition, Her Majesty uses a brass bodkin to ‘prick’ the name of the High Sheriff for the following year.
+Three names are submitted to The King each March.
+In a ceremony that follows centuries of tradition, His Majesty uses a brass bodkin to ‘prick’ the name of the High Sheriff for the following year.

 Members of both Houses of Parliament, clergymen and other certain government officials are disqualified from taking office.
-Historically, the prospective High Sheriff must hold sufficient land within the County ‘to answer the Queen and her people’.
+Historically, the prospective High Sheriff must hold sufficient land within the County ‘to answer the King and his people’.
 Other than that, there is no formal qualification for the role.
 The office is unpaid.

 Related News Stories